Reveal all classes of structural variants using Bionano’s optical genome mapping Stratys™ System. Explore the Stratysphere!

 Travis Hardcastle: Empowering Therapy Innovation with High-Quality Engineered Cells & Optical Genome Mapping

-• Witness Travis Hardcastle’s journey into cell and gene therapy at Synthego, inspired by his family’s battle with Parkinson’s disease.
+• Witness Travis Hardcastle’s journey into cell line genetic engineering at Synthego, inspired by his family’s battle with Parkinson’s disease.

 • See the use case value of Synthego’s innovative engineered cell technologies and their impact on therapy development.